katharinebeaumont/manager-monitor/README.md

 - Ensure `application.properties` contains

     agent.mode=manager

     agent.name=manager

 This can be run from a code editor (e.g. Eclipse or IntelliJ) or packaged as a jar and executed on the command line.

 The manager agent reads in Applications from Neo4J.
-The starting point is agent.manager.ManagerAgent.java
+The starting point is [`agent.manager.ManagerAgent`](https://github.com/katharinebeaumont/manager-monitor/blob/master/src/main/java/agent/AgentApplication.java)

- - Experiment 1 (see (agent.AgentApplication)[https://github.com/katharinebeaumont/manager-monitor/blob/master/src/main/java/agent/AgentApplication.java]) wipes the Neo4J database, then creates and saves one application and two locations on localhost (port 3000 and 7000).
+ - Experiment 1 (see [`agent.AgentApplication`](https://github.com/katharinebeaumont/manager-monitor/blob/master/src/main/java/agent/AgentApplication.java)) wipes the Neo4J database, then creates and saves one application and two locations on localhost (port 3000 and 7000).
 It requires the mock service to be packaged as `mockService.jar`.
  - The application will have either port 3000 or port 7000 assigned to it as a location, and the microservice will be deployed to the same host (so, localhost) at a different port (3010 or 7010 depending).
  - The monitoring agent launches the mock service at the assigned location.
-The manager agent logs are output as per the logging.file configuration [application.properties](https://github.com/katharinebeaumont/manager-monitor/blob/master/src/main/resources/application.properties)
+The manager agent logs are output as per the logging.file configuration in [`application.properties`](https://github.com/katharinebeaumont/manager-monitor/blob/master/src/main/resources/application.properties)
  - By default the manager agent runs on http://localhost:7070/, and details of the monitoring agents can be seen at http://localhost:7070/agents.

 ## Running the Monitoring Agent